Tonywilson1211/P1_Photohouse/README.md

 1. Open [GitHub](https://github.com/).
 2. Click on the project to be deployed.
 3. Navigate to the "Settings".
-4. Navigate down to the "GitHub Pages".
+4. Navigate to the "Pages" in column on left.
-5. Click on "Check it out here!".
-6. Select the "main" branch and select "Save".
+5. Select the "main" branch and select "Save".
-7. The link to the live website was ready on the top.
+6. The link to the live website was ready on the top.

 ## Forking This Project